wandb/docs/docs/ref/README.md

 ### Reference sections

 1. [Python Library](python/README.md): Add `wandb` to your script to capture metrics and save artifacts
-2. [Command Line Interface](cli/README.md): Use the basics of wandb from shell commands
+2. [Command Line Interface](cli/README.md): Log in, run jobs, execute sweeps, and more using shell commands
-3. [Java Library](java/README.md): Try our beta integration with Java
+3. [Java Library](java/README.md): A beta Java client to track experiments
-4. [JavaScript Library](js/README.md): Try our beta integration with JavaScript/TypeScript
+4. [JavaScript Library](js/README.md): A beta JavaScript/TypeScript client to track metrics from your Node server
-5. [Weave](weave/README.md): Weave is a new query language to select and aggregate data across runs and projects
+5. [Weave](weave/README.md): A beta query language to select and aggregate data

 ### Examples and guides